spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 We are going to take a closer look at then in the chapter *User interaction*.
 That's how we plug in the midi-devices.

-The value of type `D` is just like a haskell's `Double`.
-We can do all the double's operations on it.
-It's usefull to know how to convert doubles to `D`'s and how to convert `D`'s to signals:
+The value of type `D` is just like a Haskell's `Double`.
+We can do all the Double's operations on it.
+It's useful to know how to convert doubles to `D`'s and how to convert `D`'s to signals:

 ~~~{.haskell}